 Maximum Class Size: 6

 An understanding of how patterns work is an essential part of becoming a good dressmaker.
 It will save you time and trouble, ensure a good fit and help you unleash your inner designer.
-Our teacher Alice Prier has a wealth of experience in designing clothes with her own couture clothing practice and has many stories to share with you, you’ll learn a lot more than just pattern cutting!
+Our teacher Alice Prier has a wealth of experience in designing clothes with her own couture clothing practice and has many stories to share with you!

-These classes are aimed at confident sewers, you will get the most out of them if you have used commercial patterns before and have experience in making a variety of different garments.
-Over two days you will create a skirt and upper body block, take your own measurements and use them to make a template from which you can create any style of pattern then adjust it to create a limitless range of your very own designer skirts, tops, coats and dresses.
+Level: These classes are aimed at confident sewers, you will get the most out of them if you have used commercial patterns before and have experience in making a variety of different garments.

 Tools and materials are provided and snacks & refreshments are included.
 For lunch you are welcome to bring a packed lunch with you, alternatively there are a few places very close by where you can buy something to eat.